daotq2000/aws-stutdy-group-workshop/content/2-hands-on/2.1-build-serverless-application/2.1.4.-create-lambda-function-and-deploy/_index.md

 ---
-title : "Create Lambda function and deploy" date : "`r Sys.Date()`" weight : 5
-chapter : false
-pre : " <b> 2.1.2 </b> "
+title : "How to Create and Deploy a Lambda Function in AWS: A Complete Guide" description : "Learn how to create and deploy an AWS Lambda function with this complete guide.
+Follow step-by-step instructions to efficiently deploy serverless applications." date : "`r Sys.Date()`" weight : 5 chapter : false pre : " <b> 2.1.2 </b> "
+image: "images/1/lambda.png"
 ---